 - My Account

 The date remembers Goree Island.
-This African land mass played an important part in the early days of African history in the America's.
+This African land mass played an important part in the early days of African history in south, central and north America.
 Goree Island is a small 45-acre island located off the coast of Senegal.
 Goree Island was developed as a center of the expanding European slave trade of Black African people, the Middle Passage.

 Human beings were chained and shackled.
-As many as 30 men would sit in an 8-square-foot cell with only a small slit of window facing outward.
-Once a day, they were fed and allowed to attend to their needs, but still the house was overrun with disease.
-They were naked, except for a piece of cloth around their waists.
-They were put in a long narrow cell used for them to lie on the floor, one against the other.
+As many as 30 men would sit in an 8-square-foot cell with only a small slit of the window facing outward.
+Once a day, they were fed and allowed to attend to their needs, but still, the house was overrun with the disease.
+They were naked except for a piece of cloth around their waists.
+They were put in a long narrow cell to lie on the floor, one against the other.
 The children were separated from their mothers.
 Their mothers were across the courtyard, likely unable to hear their children cry.
-The rebellious Africans were locked up in an oppressive, small cubicle under the stairs; while seawater was sipped through the holes to step up dehydration
+The rebellious Africans were locked up in an oppressive, small cubicle under the stairs; while seawater was sipped through the holes to ease dehydration.

 Above their heads, in the dealer's apartments, balls and festivities were going on.
-But even more poignant and heart wrenching than the cells and the chains was the small "door of no return" through which every man, woman and child walked to the slave boat, catching a last glimpse of their homeland.
+But even more, poignant and heart-wrenching than the cells and the chains were the small "door of no return" through which every man, woman, and child walked to the slave boat, catching a last glimpse of their homeland.

-When the French abolished slavery in 1848, 6000 persons, 5000 of them former captives were living on the island.
+When the French abolished slavery in 1848, 6000 persons and 5000 former captives lived on the island.
 Designated by the United Nations Educational, Scientific Cultural Organization (UNESCO) to be a World Heritage Site, Goree Island in the 21st century retains and preserves all the traces of its terrible past.

-The main Slaves' House built in 1777 remains in tact with cells and shackles, the Historical Museum, the Maritime Museum, residential homes and forts are all standing too.
+The main Slaves' House built in 1777 remains intact with cells and shackles; the Historical Museum, the Maritime Museum, residential homes, and forts are also standing.
 The Island today has about 1000 residents.